webdriverio/visual-testing/packages/visual-reporter/README.md

 ### Prompts

-Open a terminal, enter `npx @wdio/visual-reporter` and answer all the questions
+Open a terminal, enter `npx wdio-visual-reporter` and answer all the questions

 https://github.com/user-attachments/assets/fdd8a838-29c0-4235-9bac-fff0269e292e